yncxcw/FlexMap/README.md

 FlexMap is to assign data to each map task based on node speed.
 You can refer our IPDPS 2017 paper for more details.

 ## Usage
-1. Down Hadoop source code from http://hadoop.apache.org/.
+1. Download Hadoop source code from http://hadoop.apache.org/.
 Our implementation is based on Haddop-2.6.0
 2. Copy folder hadoop-mapreduce-project and hadoop-hdfs to hadoop source folder.
 3. Compile and install(refer BUILD.txt)